cosmos/cosmos-sdk/RADMAP.md

 - Parallel execution of state
     - RFC/ADR is merged into the main on the sdk
 - Optimistic execution
-    - RFC?ADR is merged into main on the sdk
+    - RFC/ADR is merged into main on the sdk

 ### Client UX